 While some Olympic athletes have their places secure others are going through trials.
 Actually they’ve been on trial for a long time.
 Just about every day.

-Imagine having the pressure of being on trial every day doing your job.
+Imagine coping with the pressure of being on trial every day doing your job.
 Every day.
 How would that pressure be?

 Loving the pressure